SSH Key Basics: Introduction to SSH Keys, Their Use & Misuse, and Their Value to Enterprises

 SSH keys are extremely common and widely used.
 Many large organizations have accumulated them for twenty years without any controls.
 Enterprises can have hundreds of thousands or even millions of keys granting access to their servers.
 In large enterprises, 90% of SSH keys are typically unused and unmanaged.

-High-stakes risks for enterprises
+Why SSH Keys are high-stakes risks for enterprises

 Unused SSH keys are access that is unaccounted for, and are a target for hackers.
 Unmanaged keys pose significant risk to the entire enterprise.
 Snowden is widely believed to have exploited weak SSH key management to breach the NSA.
 A single key in the wrong hands gives hackers undetected access to networks, where they can create new permanent access keys for others.